cisagov/development-guide/onboarding-checklist.md

 the Rules of Behavior, which is required before we can give you access to any systems, like Trio.

-- PALMS has been retired, and is currently being replaced by the [CISA Course Management Site](https://usdhs.sharepoint.com/sites/CISA_OCLO_Intranet/CISACourses/SitePages/LearningTeamHome.aspx)
+- PALMS has been retired, and is temporarily replaced by the [CISA Course Management Site](https://usdhs.sharepoint.com/sites/CISA_OCLO_Intranet/CISACourses/SitePages/LearningTeamHome.aspx)

 ### Microsoft Teams chat ###